Compensation: $85,000 – $100,000 DOE/neg.

 - A natural connector who can bring the right people and resources together to effect change.

-- Comfortable with taking and managing risks.
+- Confidence and comfort with taking and managing strategic risks.

 FOR MORE INFORMATION OR TO APPLY, PLEASE CONTACT: